 What is the System Reserved Partition in Disk Management Console

 You may have seen a volume named System Reserved when you open the Disk Management (diskmgmt.msc) console and wondering what the partition is.
-This article provides what the System Reserved partition is and whether you can delete it or not.
+This article explains what the System Reserved partition is and whether you can delete it.

 What is the “System Reserved” Partition?

-“System Reserved” vs “EFI” Partition: If you have an UEFI/GPT-based (instead of BIOS) system, you’ll see the “EFI” System Partition instead.
-The “System Reserved” partition is only for the older legacy BIOS/MBR installs; it serves the same purpose to store the boot files that start Windows.
+“System Reserved” vs “EFI” Partition: If you have a UEFI/GPT-based system, you’ll see the “EFI” System Partition instead.
+The “System Reserved” partition is only for older legacy BIOS/MBR systems; it serves the same purpose: storing the boot files that start Windows.

-The System Reserved partition doesn’t have a drive letter assigned by default, and you wouldn’t know that it exists unless you open Disk Management console.
-In Disk Management, it shows up as System Reserved — 100 MB Healthy (Active, Primary Partition).
+The System Reserved partition doesn’t have a drive letter assigned by default, and you wouldn’t know that it exists unless you open the Disk Management console.
+In Disk Management, it shows up as System Reserved – NTFS – Healthy (Active, Primary Partition).

 system reserved partition disk management

-What is the use of “System Reserved” Partition?
+What is the use of the “System Reserved” Partition?

 Boot\ (Directory)